CEMPD/VERDI/doc/User_Manual/VERDI_ch04.md

 -   The **Datasets** pane is used to load in the dataset files that you want to work with in this session (see Chapter 6).
 Once the datasets are loaded, VERDI automatically displays the lists of variables that are in the datasets.
 To see the variables in a dataset, click on the dataset, and the variables will be displayed in the **Variables** panel underneath the list of datasets.
 Double-click on the name of a variable listed on the variables panel to add it as a formula on the **Formula** pane; it also will be displayed as Selected Formula in the top right corner of the main VERDI window and will be the default formula for new plots that are created.

--   The **Formula** pane is used to create a formula that refers to the variable and the dataset that you are interested in plotting (see Chapter 7).
+-   The **Formulas** pane is used to create a formula that refers to the variable and the dataset that you are interested in plotting (see Chapter 7).
 All plots in VERDI are generated from formulas.
 A formula can be as simple as a single variable from one dataset or it can be an equation that uses variables from one or more datasets.

 -   Use the **Areas** pane to load area files for creating areal interpolation plots (see Chapter 8).
 An area file is defined as a shapefile that contains polygon features such as watersheds, counties, or any other set of closed polygons.